Thailand travel guide

 Air quality

 There can be high levels of air pollution in large cities.
-This includes Bangkok and Chiang Mai, which are also affected by seasonal regional smoke haze from the burning of trees.
+This includes Bangkok and Chiang Mai, which are also affected by seasonal regional smoke haze caused by farmers burning trees and crops.
 The high pollution and particulate count sometimes reach dangerous levels.
 This may worsen bronchial, sinus or asthma conditions.

 Check air quality levels for many cities on the World Air Quality Index website.